dlschwartz/2023aHIST630/schedule.markdown

 ## 31 January

 ### Readings for presentation and discussion
-* David Birnbaum, "What is XML and why should humanists care?
+* [P] David Birnbaum, "What is XML and why should humanists care?
 An even gentler introduction to XML," August 28, 2015, <http://dh.obdurodon.org/what-is-xml.xhtml>{:target="_blank"}.
-* Charlotte Roueché, “Why Do We Mark Up Texts?,” in _Collaborative Research in the Digital Humanities_, ed.
+* [P] Charlotte Roueché, “Why Do We Mark Up Texts?,” in _Collaborative Research in the Digital Humanities_, ed.
 Willard McCarty and Marilyn Deegan (Farnham, Surrey, England: Ashgate, 2011), <https://ebookcentral.proquest.com/lib/tamucs/reader.action?docID=879680&ppg=168>{:target="_blank"}.
 * _XQuery for Humanists_, Chs.
 1-2.